How to Start an S Corp in Connecticut

 Register for a Connecticut State Tax Identification Number

-If you operate a business in Connecticut, you will need to register with the Department of Revenue to obtain a State Tax Identification Number.
-This number is needed to register for various Connecticut state taxes.
+If you operate a business in Connecticut, you’ll need to register with the Connecticut State Department of Revenue Services to obtain a state tax Identification number.
+You’ll need this number to file and pay your various Connecticut state taxes.

 Connecticut Income Taxes

-Connecticut income taxes change based on the individual’s income.
-These tax rates can range from 3% to 7%.
-Some states have income tax rates over 10% and others have income tax rates of 0%.
-Connecticut income taxes may be greater than other states, but Connecticut still has a lot to offer business owners.
+Connecticut’s state income tax rate ranges from 3% to 7%, depending on an individual’s income.
+Some states have income tax rates that exceed 10% while others have no income tax.
+While Connecticut’s income tax rates may be higher than other states, it still has a lot to offer business owners.

 Connecticut Sales and Use Tax

-Connecticut businesses selling taxable services or goods must register for a Sales Tax Permit and pay annual Sales and Use Taxes.
-This is done through the Connecticut Department of Revenue.
+Connecticut businesses selling taxable services or goods must register for a sales tax permit and pay annual sales and use taxes via the Connecticut State Department of Revenue Services.

 Connecticut has a sales tax rate of 6.35%.
-Unlike with other states, Connecticut does not have additional sales taxes imposed by local jurisdictions.
-This means that the 6.35% sales tax is the same regardless of where you are at in the state.
+But, unlike many other states, it doesn’t have additional sales taxes imposed by local jurisdictions.
+This means Connecticut’s 6.35% sales tax is the same no matter where your business operates within the state.

 Additional State Taxes

-Connecticut’s Department of Revenue also lists additional taxes that your business may be responsible for depending on your industry, location, and number of employees.
+The Connecticut State Department of Revenue Services also lists additional taxes your business may have to pay, depending on its industry, location, and number of employees.

-For more information, visit Connecticut’s Department of Revenue Services page.
+For more information, visit the Connecticut State Department of Revenue Services website.

 Connecticut Local Taxes

-Whether your business is in Hartford, Stamford or a smaller city, check with your local government to make sure your business complies with local laws and pays appropriate local taxes.
+Whether your business is based in Hartford, Stamford, or a smaller Connecticut city, check with your local government to ensure your business complies with local laws and pays all appropriate local taxes.

 Start a Connecticut S Corp FAQ